 Which Pan to Use for Broiling

 I use a half-sheet pan for broiling fish.
 Glass or Pyrex pans are not broiler-proof.
-Silicone bakeware and nonstick pans should be reserved for the oven.
+Silicone bakeware and nonstick pans should be reserved for the oven not the broiler.

 A broiler typically runs anywhere from 500-550°F. Do not use parchment paper under the broiler.
 It could catch on fire over 400°F.